Nest Thermostat Troubleshooting (Easier Than You Think)

 The orange light starts glowing on the Nest thermostat means, it’s the pre-sign to the user that the battery is getting low.

-Once the battery is low the light will turn into red blinking.
 Users can turn the orange light off by connecting the smart thermostat to the charging.

 Connect the C wire to the Nest thermostat to turn the device on manually.

 Another way is by using the Nest app home screen.
-Open the thermostat option and click on Manual.

-Why I don’t receive notifications and emails from Nest?
+Why don’t I receive notifications and emails from Nest?

-Your emails and notifications are turned off.
-To receive the emails and notifications from the Nest make sure you’ve allowed the website to send you emails.
+To receive the emails and notifications from the Nest, ensure you’ve allowed the website to send you emails.

 Conclusion